-On the tour you have the opportunity to chat with the graduate employee and ask questions about what it’s like to work at Arup.
-Be warned, though: they’ll probably give feedback on what they thought of you.
+One of the reasons that you will have the opportunity to chat with graduate employees is to give you a better feel of the office.
+However, remember that they’ll probably give feedback on what they thought of you.
 Ask questions, but frame them in a positive way.
 A question such as ‘What do you like best about working here?’ will come across more positively than ‘Do you like it here?’, for example.

 What should you do during an Arup group exercise?

-The group exercise has only been recently introduced and it’s being kept under wraps, but reports suggest that it is likely to be based on a construction-related scenario rather than on a general topic.
+The group exercise was only introduced last year and its exact nature has been kept under wraps, but reports suggest that it is likely to be based on a construction-related scenario rather than on a general topic.
 Typical construction-themed group discussions include deciding whether the company should bid for a project or deciding on which contractor should get work from a consultant – but there’s no guarantee that these will be your group exercise.